dawson1983/OHSSCalc/README.md

 This is a calculator for estimating the risk of hospital admission due to Ovarian Hyperstimulation Syndrome (OHSS) based on various clinical factors.

+The `single_page_version.html` is the combined file including all necessary css, javascript, html files, which is convenient for copy onto USB.

 ## Overview

 The OHSS Admission Risk Calculator is a web-based tool that helps estimate the risk of hospital admission due to OHSS based on multiple clinical factors, including: